BitCurator/bitcurator-docker/README.md

 ## Acknowledgement:

-Developed for the BitCurator community by @digitalsleuth (https://hub.docker.com/u/digitalsleuth)
+Developed for the BitCurator community by [@digitalsleuth](https://github.com/digitalsleuth).

 ## Development Team and Support